material-components/material-components-ios/components/ButtonBar/README.md

 ---
 # Button Bar

-The Button Bar is a view that represents a list of UIBarButtonItems as horizontally-aligned buttons.
+The Button Bar is a view that represents a list of UIBarButtonItems as horizontally aligned buttons.
 <!--{: .intro }-->

 ### API Documentation